-Washington State's packaging EPR law requires producers to register with a Producer Responsibility Organization or file an individual compliance plan by July 1, 2026.
+Washington State's packaging EPR law (SB 5284 / RCW 70A.245) requires producers to join or form a Producer Responsibility Organization by January 1, 2026.
+Each PRO must then register with the Washington Department of Ecology by March 1, 2026, and obligated producers must register annually by April 1.
 The program is currently in its implementation phase, with the state Department of Ecology overseeing PRO program plan development and approval.
 Washington's law covers all consumer packaging sold in the state, with eco-modulated fees designed to incentivize recyclable, compostable, and recycled-content packaging.
 The state is developing its detailed fee schedule and reporting templates, with finalization expected in 2026.

 By Kevin Kai Wong, Managing Partner, gCurv Technologies